Some handy hints we’ve picked up over the years:

 Please advise New Life Relocations of any traffic restrictions outside the house you are either moving from or to, and keep the frontage clear of vehicles, requesting your neighbours do the same.
 Parking your own vehicles in order to hold the space for the large truck is a great idea.

-We have prepared a concise list of suggestions to make your move spectacular.
-Let us know any additions that have worked well for you.
+We have prepared a concise list of suggestions to help make your move seemless, be sure to let us know any additions that have worked well for you!

 - Do not polish furniture or clean rugs.